Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law

 \para{Gaussian closure in $d=2$} In the marginal dimension $d=2$, the leading drift in \eqref{eq:gaussrec} cancels; retaining the next-order terms predicts a logarithmic growth \eq \mu_n\simeq \frac{n}{12}=\frac{\log L_n}{12\log2}, \en i.e., a weakly anomalous behavior.
 Note that the transport is extremely weak.
 The Gaussian closure still yields the 2/3 law, $v_n/\mu_n\to2/3$.
 These conclusions, as well as the (slow) approach of $P_n$ to a Gaussian shape, are supported by numerics \cite{SM}.

-Remarkably, both the logarithmic behavior of the mean conductance and the $2/3$ law were obtained for the original Lorentz mirror model in $d=2$ by Nahum, Serna, Somoza, and Ortu\~no~\cite{NahumSernaSomozaOrtuno2013} via a field-theoretic RG analysis and large-scale Monte Carlo simulations (up to $L=10^6$).
+Remarkably, both the logarithmic behavior of the mean conductance and the $2/3$ law were obtained for the original Lorentz mirror model in $d=2$ by Nahum, Serna, Somoza, and Ortu\~no~\cite{NahumSernaSomozaOrtuno2013} via a nonlinear sigma-model analysis and large-scale Monte Carlo simulations (up to $L=10^6$).
 See also \cite{ZiffKongCohen1991,OwczarekPrellberg} for earlier numerical indications of logarithmic corrections.

-\para{Numerical results for the original Lorentz mirror model in $d=3$} The rapid stabilization of $v_n/\mu_n$ to $2/3$ in the hierarchical model for $d\ge2$, together with the RG analysis and large-scale simulations in \cite{NahumSernaSomozaOrtuno2013} for the original model in $d=2$, motivates viewing the variance-to-mean ratio of the conductance as a universal amplitude ratio, characterizing a universality class that contains the present hierarchical Lorentz mirror model.
+\para{Numerical results for the original Lorentz mirror model in $d=3$} The rapid stabilization of $v_n/\mu_n$ to $2/3$ in the hierarchical model for $d\ge2$, together with the RG analysis and large-scale simulations in \cite{NahumSernaSomozaOrtuno2013} for the original model in $d=2$, motivates viewing the variance-to-mean ratio of the dimensionless conductance $\calC$ as a universal amplitude ratio, characterizing a universality class that contains the present hierarchical Lorentz mirror model.
+(See SM.1 of \cite{SM} for the implication for a dimensionful conductance.)
 We shall now see that this expectation is justified, in a stronger sense than we initially anticipated.

 Normal-transport scaling \eqref{eq:Fick} in the original Lorentz mirror model for $d=3$ was first supported numerically in \cite{ChiffaudelLefevere}.
 The proportionality constant (conductivity) $\kappa:=\lim_{L\uparrow\infty}\bmu(L)/L$ was derived in \cite{Lefevere2025} from a multiscale analysis under a closure hypothesis on trajectory correlations.
 This constant is nonuniversal and depends on the microscopic pairing rule.